Associate Professor of Korean History; Fellow of Wolfson College

 - History of Korean-Japanese relations prior to 1850

-- Cultural, economic, and social histories of premodern Korea and Japan
+- Economic and social histories of premodern Korea and Japan

-- World history; environmental and epidemiological history of East Asia
+- Global history; environmental and epidemiological history of East Asia

 - Collaborating on various papers in Korean economic history and preparing a monograph entitled, An Economic History of Korea, 1400 to 1900.